 Mycotoxins are toxic substances produced by moulds in crops and feed materials.
 These moulds are naturally present but can be triggered to produce mycotoxins by environmental factors.
 Mycotoxins can be produced pre-harvest in the field or post-harvest during storage.
 Adverse weather conditions, crop disease and weakness, and insect and parasite damage can all encourage mycotoxin formation in the field.
 Poor storage conditions in grain stores or silage clamps can cause mycotoxins to be formed as well.

 Mycotoxins cause a variety of negative symptoms in animals and humans.
 These symptoms vary by mycotoxin and animal species.
 Certain species have a natural tolerance to small amounts of toxins, but toxins always have some effect, whatever their concentration.

-Mycotoxins are produced by moulds as a stress response.
-Often this stress occurs in the form of weather conditions and pest damage during crop growth or poor storage of harvested grains.
+Moulds produce mycotoxins as a response to stress.
+Often this stress occurs in the form of changing weather conditions and pest damage during crop growth or poor storage of harvested grains.

-Cooler more temperature regions such as northern Europe will likely see a greater occurrence of Fusarium moulds.
-These are primarily responsible for production of mycotoxins such as Deoxynivalenol, Zearalenone, and Fumonisins.
+Cooler, more temperature regions such as northern Europe will likely see a greater occurrence of Fusarium moulds.
+Fusarium species can produce mycotoxins such as Deoxynivalenol, Zearalenone, and Fumonisins.
 They are also able to produce other trichothecene toxins such as T2 toxin, HT2 toxin, and Diacetoxyscirpenol.

 Warmer and more humid regions such as southern Europe, Africa, and South East Asia are more likely to be affected by Aspergillus mould species.
 These are primarily responsible for producing Aflatoxins and Ochratoxins.